In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 end

-This writes input red value to the red value of output image 1 and zeros the
+This writes input red value to the red value of output image 1 and

 green and blue, and then does similar thing for other output images